Trump defense points to bankers as proof business dealings had ‘no victim’

 Deutsche Bank loaned Trump millions for high-end properties in Florida, Chicago and Washington, D.C., and Trump’s celebrity helped the bank lure in other high-profile clients.

-Ex-Deutsche Bank risk management officer Nicholas Haigh previously testified in the New York attorney general’s case that Trump’s statements of financial condition played a vital role in the approval of two of those loans, a $125 million loan in 2011 for Trump’s Doral, Fla. golf resort and a $107 million loan in 2012 for his Chicago hotel.
+Nicholas Haigh, Deutsche Bank’s former risk management officer, previously testified in the New York attorney general’s case that Trump’s statements of financial condition played a vital role in the approval of two of those loans: a $125 million loan in 2011 for Trump’s Doral, Fla., golf resort and a $107 million loan in 2012 for his Chicago hotel.

 Trump was able to secure bigger loans with lower interest rates thanks to the documents, Haigh said.
 The Doral property had roughly an 8 percent interest rate, while the Chicago property had a 3 to 5.45 percent interest rate, according to state evidence.